How This Increasingly Popular Form of Therapy Can Help Those with Anxiety and Stress in Their Everyday Lives

 As a reader, you may or may not be familiar with the practice of music therapy.
 By definition, music therapy involves maintaining physical, mental, and social well-being through the use of music and therapy techniques.

 Music has been used as a wellness tool since song and dance were first created; This centuries-long concept has even been proved to positively impact your health.
 It was first studied in relation to psychological benefits beginning in the early 19th century.
 In 1950, the first professional organization for music therapists was created.
 Today, professionals are members of the American Music Therapy Association and accredited by the Certification Board of Music Therapy.
-To become a music therapist, an individual must first obtain a bachelor’s degree and often a master’s degree in music therapy.
+To become a music therapist, an individual must first obtain either a bachelor’s degree, master’s degree, or graduate from an equivalency program in music therapy.
 To become certified, he or she must then complete close to five hundred hours of work experience.

 Music therapy is more than just spending time listening to your favorite songs or albums.
 Also, music therapists are highly educated and trained in expressive therapy.
-Much more complex and effective, music therapy combines the benefits of music and cognitive therapy into one practice.
+Music therapy combines the benefits of music and cognitive therapy into one practice.